linkerd/website/linkerd.io/content/2.13/tasks/using-ingress.md

 ## Emissary-Ingress (aka Ambassador) {#ambassador}

-Emissary-Ingredss can be meshed normally, i.e. does not require the [ingress mode](#ingress-mode) annotation.
+Emissary-Ingress can be meshed normally: it does not require the [ingress mode](#ingress-mode) annotation.
 An example manifest for configuring Ambassador / Emissary is as follows:

 ```yaml
 apiVersion: getambassador.io/v3alpha1